-This course explores the cyberwarfare landscape, offensive and defensive cyberwarfare techniques, and the future of cyberwarfare.
+This course will focus on the cyberwarfare landscape, offensive and defensive cyberwarfare techniques, and the future of cyberwarfare.
 It also addresses military doctrine and strategies, intelligence operations, and cyberwarfare-related laws and ethics.
 Students will be exposed to many cybersecurity technologies, processes, and procedures that help to protect endpoints, networks, and data.
 They will also learn how to identify and analyze threat and vulnerabilities, and create appropriate mitigation strategies.
+(3 credits)

 - ENG 101: English Composition 1

 - ITE 145: Fundamentals of Information Systems Security

 - ITE 220: Networking & Data Communications (Recommended)